 Over the years we have been blessed with an extremely high standard of preaching which encourages, inspires and challenges us.
-During the vacancy we have some outstanding visiting speakers.
-A small selection of recent sermons is available here.
+A small selection is available here.

 The virgin will be with child and will give birth to a son, and they will call him Immanuel—which means, ‘God with us’ (Matthew 1.23).
 Is it credible?
 Why should we care?
 The great good news is that the One to whom we’re accountable has no interest in standing over us and wagging his finger.
 Instead, He comes down, to raise us up.